lynden/Frontend-Guidelines-HTML-CSS/README.md

 - Use lowercase class names and hyphenate where applicable.
 - Colour declarations in hex unless rgba value is required.
 - Use short hex format where possible e.g. `#CCC`.
+- SASS variables should be used when a colour is declared more than once.

 ``` css
 .lorem-ipsum {